 Horizontal windlass

-Horizontal windlasses are anchor chain handling equipment that are designed to be mounted on the aft or forward deck of the vessel and raise and lower the anchor horizontally.
-They are typically used on larger vessels and are more effective at lifting heavy loads than vertical windlasses.
+Horizontal windlasses are anchor chain handling equipment designed to be mounted on the aft or foredeck of the ship, and to raise and lower the anchor horizontally.
+They are generally used on larger vessels, and are more efficient at lifting heavy loads than vertical windlasses.

 Slide thumbnail